seqan/seqan/manual/source/Tutorial/DataStructures/Indices/StringIndices.rst

         .. includefrags:: demos/tutorial/indices/assignment_2.cpp

 You might have noticed that we only applied the :dox:`FMIndex` and :dox:`IndexEsa` in the examples.
-The reason for this is that even though everything stated so far is true for the other indices as well, :dox:`IndexWotd` and :dox:`IndexDfi` are more usefull when used with iterators as explained in the tutorial :ref:`tutorial-datastructures-indices-index-iterators` and the :dox:`IndexQGram` uses :dox:`Shape Shapes` which is also explained in another tutorial.
+The reason for this is that even though everything stated so far is true for the other indices as well, :dox:`IndexWotd` and :dox:`IndexDfi` are more useful when used with iterators as explained in the tutorial :ref:`tutorial-datastructures-indices-index-iterators` and the :dox:`IndexQGram` uses :dox:`Shape Shapes` which is also explained in another tutorial.

 One last remark is necessary.